Fungible123/Landing-Page/README.md

  - Made use of transform to create a button
  - Made use of image modals and hover effects
  - Made the site responsive
+ - Used a combination of flexbox and css grid
 #### Vanilla Javascript
  - Used Smooth Scroll for the Navigation links
  - Developed scroll function for the fixed navigation